cnorick/curse-of-strahd-notes/Misc/Card Reading.md

 ## 2. [[The Holy Symbol of Ravenkind]]
 >This card tells of a powerful force for good and protection, a holy symbol of great hope.

-**Card**:
+**Card**: 1 of Swords -- Avenger
 **Location**:

->A man is not what he seems.
-He comes here in a carnival wagon.
-Therein lies what you seek.
+>The treasure lies in a dragon's house, in hands once clean and now corrupted.

 ## 3. [[Sunsword]]
 >This is a card of power and strength.
 It tells of a weapon of vengeance: a sword of sunlight